CT

 During the exam you will lie on a table that moves into the doughnut-shaped scanner.
 Your technologist will watch you through an observation window and will be able to communicate with you at all times.
 CT scans are non-invasive and painless, though you will hear humming, buzzing, or clicking sounds as the CT machine moves to position you.
 It is very important to follow all instructions and remain still during scanning in order to obtain clear images.

-Some CT exams require injection of a contrast agent that allows the radiologist to see certain organs and abnormalities more clearly.
+Some CT exams require the ingestion of an oral contrast agent or injection of an intravenous contrast agent to allow the radiologist to see certain organs and abnormalities more clearly.
 The CT contrast agent is an iodine-based material that is injected through an intravenous line.
-Radiology Ltd. uses only non-ionic contrast agents (the safest kind), but with all contrast agents there is always the potential for allergic reaction.
+Radiology Ltd. uses only non-ionic contrast agents (the safest kind), but with all contrast agents, there is always the potential for allergic reaction.
 Be sure to tell your technologist if you have experienced a reaction to CT contrast in the past.

 After the scan has been completed, you will be able to return to your normal activities and your usual diet unless otherwise instructed.
 To help eliminate contrast agents from the body, it is best to drink plenty of fluids following the exam.

-For your safety and the protection of others, we do not allow anybody except patients in our exam rooms.
+For your safety and the protection of others, we do not allow anyone other than patients in our exam rooms.

 How Do I Get the Results?